Vinagre de Piña

 (Central American pineapple vinegar)

 Homemade fruit vinegars are popular throughout Central America, and vinagre de piña is a favorite.
-The trimmings of a pineapple are mixed with piloncillo and water and are set aside to ferment for a few weeks or months.
-The light, fruity vinegar that results is perfect for vinaigrettes and in salads like curtido.
+The trimmings of a pineapple are mixed with piloncillo and water and set aside to ferment for a few weeks or even months.

 - Peelings and trimmings of 1 pineapple, chopped